 Warren Buffett often uses the quote about when the tide goes out you can see who has been swimming naked.
-This is what is happening in markets now, hello airlines.
+This is what is happening in markets now.
 So some consideration for the type of businesses that will do well in the new era is crucial to your success.

 Potential for Life Defining Gains

 I have mentioned a lot recently, on socials and in my programs, that these are the times when the wealthy tend to make some of their greatest returns.

 While most people retreat and get caught up in fear, the wealthy are active.
 They are accumulating as much as they can.

 What they know, is that when the markets turn, they will turn at a rapid rate and so they are buying at a discount to lock in huge gains over coming years.